TBD9rain/quick_ref/git.md

 If `<commit>` is not given,
 the target commit is the last commit.
-After execute the above command, the editor will pop up for annotating.
+After execute the above command, an editor will pop up for annotating.

 To show tag and annotations:
 ```